radicalbit/rbd-docs/contribution.rst

 ============================================
-How to contribute to RBP documentation - WIP
+How to contribute to RBD documentation - WIP
 ============================================

 .. toctree::